20030516 Cult ov thee Week rates Maharaji four cans short of a six pack. (dead link)

 Excerpt: When I was following my Guru Maharaji and having doubts about his divine authenticity, I had a number of stony conversations with Jesus about whom I should be following.
 Eventually the message became clear.
-Jesus indicated...19990507 Alvaro Pascotto - TAX FACTS Aircraft Leasing and Passive Activity Rules
+Jesus indicated...19990507 Alvaro Pascotto - TAX FACTS Aircraft Leasing and Passive Activity Rules (dead link)

 Learn all the In's and Out's of effective tax liability reduction for your corporate aircraft from PAM and Maharaji cronie Alvaro Pascotto in his article posted at the National Business Aviation Association, Inc.

 If you own and/or operate an aircraft, a broad understanding of complex income tax rules is important to the timing of any losses from the aircraft activities.

 Alvaro Pascotto is an attorney of counsel to Irell & Manella, LLP in Los Angeles.
 He specializes in business and aviation transactions and taxation.
 Pascotto, who has lectured at a variety of aviation and tax seminars, is a pilot, aircraft owner and member of the NBAA Tax Committee.